Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

 You felt so upset and ended up in tears, not in the mood to spend time with others.
 Except instead of comfort or even the space to be, people told you, “Stop crying already.”

-I’d love to have you around when you’re happy, but not when you have unpleasant feelings.
+I love having you around when you’re happy, but not when you have unpleasant feelings.

-Besides, crying is necessary—it’s cathartic.
-We all cry and feel better than had we bottled our emotions.
-And the younger and more limited our vocabularies are, the more tears we shed.
+Besides, crying is necessary—it’s cathartic and a natural process.
+We all cry and feel better than had we bottled a negative emotion.
+And the younger and more limited kids’ vocabularies are, the more tears they shed.

 2. It doesn’t provide your child teachable moments

 Convenience sometimes comes at a price.
-Telling your child to stop crying—even getting angry at her—may do the trick.
-Told often enough (or even threatened enough), she’ll likely dwindle her tears to a few hiccups and sniffles.
+Telling your kiddo to stop crying—even getting angry at him—may do the trick.
+Told often enough (or even threatened enough), he’ll likely dwindle his tears to a few hiccups and sniffles.

-But she has missed out on several opportunities, including learning to manage her feelings.
-What if, instead of telling her to stop crying, you use the moment to help her learn valuable skills and lessons?
+But he misses out on several opportunities, including learning to manage his feelings.
+What if, instead of telling him to stop, you use the moment to help him learn a lesson?

-In holding her in your arms, you make it clear you’re here for her, no matter what.
-You also show her how to self soothe by taking deep breaths or holding onto a stuffed animal.
-Maybe you guide her to a quieter space, so that in the future she’ll learn to go to her room to calm down.
+In holding him in your arms, you make it clear you’re here for him, no matter what.
+You also show him how to self soothe by taking deep breaths or holding onto a stuffed animal.
+Maybe you guide him to a quieter space, so that in the future he knows he can go to his room to calm down.

 And afterward, you can talk about what happened.
-She’ll learn that everyone feels sad and that it’s normal.
+He can learn that everyone feels sad and that it’s normal.
 That anger and frustration aren’t permanent, but come and go.
-And that she can help them go away by doing something she likes or talking about it.
+And that he can help them go away by doing something he likes or talking about it.

 Pretty important insights, right?
-But she won’t learn any of this when you simply tell her to stop crying.
+But he may not learn any of these valuable skills when you simply tell him to stop crying.

 3. It doesn’t work